mathesar-foundation/mathesar-wiki/product/specs/2022-01-views/04-modeling-view-columns.md

 Using Element's UI as an example (Matrix channel names stand in for data sources here), here's how a Formula might be represented.
 Note that Sources are used within the Formula.
 ![screen_shot_2022-01-20_at_4.23.21_pm.png](/screen_shot_2022-01-20_at_4.23.21_pm.png)

+Details about creating formulas are in [07.
+Formulas](/en/product/specs/2022-01-views/07-formulas).

 ### Link
 - **Definition**: This notes whether a column is a join column.
 This is a column used to match the same values across multiple tables to create the View.
 These columns have multiple Sources but no Formula.